indimail/indimail-virtualdomains/.github/README-indimail.md

    tcpserver plugin allows you to load qmail-smtpd, rblsmtpd once in memory
  * IPv4 CIDR extension and support for compact IPv6 addresses and CIDR notation
- * TLS/SSL Support in ''tcpserver''
+ * TLS/SSL Support in ''tcpserver'', ''tcpclient''
  * STARTTLS extension in IMAP, STLS extension in POP3
  * Ability to restrict connection per IP (MAXPERIP)
  * run shutdown script if present on svc -d